HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 The team picks "Time-based notifications" first, since it doesn't have dependencies and was explicitly asked for by the stakeholders of group one.

-Then, then they choose "Store greeters" second, as it is the only task from group two that doesn't have dependencies.
+Then, then they choose "Store greeters" second, as it is the only task from group two without dependencies.
 This means that the most important activity from the second group is now blocked by it's dependency for an extra cycle.

 #### Scenario two: